Which place is cheaper, Saaremaa or Cesis?

 The nightlife scene is quiet in Saaremaa The island is known for it's quiet, laid-back atmosphere, so you'll be hard pressed to find a party or active club, even during the more popular summer months.

-Both Cesis and Saaremaa are fun to visit with kids.
+Both Cesis and Saaremaa are good to visit with kids.

 You'll find plenty of kid-friendly things to do in Cesis.
 The Cēsis Medieval Castle has a unique interactive set of tasks and games that the whole family can enjoy.
 Other fun family-friendly activities around town include adventure parks such as Supervāvere, the camel park of Rakši, and a farmhouse bakery where kids can learn about traditional baking and breadmaking.